hypersign-protocol/HIPs/HIPs/hip-9.md

 The `subspace` attribute indicates the module to which the parameter belongs.
 The `key` attribute specifies the name of the parameter.
 The `value` attribute represents the new value to which the parameter will be updated.

 After a proposal is raised, a voting period of three days is observed during which network stakeholders (validators and their delegators) cast their votes.
 If the proposal gains at least 50% approval, it is implemented in the network and the value of `SlashFractionDowntime` fraction is updated to `0.365000000000000000`.
+(Refer `Governance Parameter` section [here](https://explorer.hypersign.id/hypersign-testnet/parameters) to learn more about parameters related to Governance Proposals)

 #### `CreateDidFee` Fixed-Fee Paramter